 Interested in being considered for a seat on the LIS Advisory Board?
 If so, please email us two short paragraphs on you and what you'd bring to the board, and also attach your résumé.

-- Steve Connaghan, Alumnus and University Librarian, Catholic University Libraries
+- Steve Connaghan, University Librarian, CUA Libraries

-- Dan Odenwald, Current Student
+- Tahari Johnson, Current Student